Tinkerforge/brickd/README.rst

 Supported Platforms
 -------------------

-* Linux with libusb 1.0.6 or newer
+* Linux with libusb 1.0.20 or newer
-* Windows XP or newer
+* Windows Vista or newer
-* macOS 10.8 (Mountain Lion) or newer
+* macOS 10.9 (Mavericks) or newer

 Using the Tinkerforge APT Repository
 ------------------------------------